AFLplusplus/AFLplusplus/docs/env_variables.md

     (`-i in`).
 This is an important feature to set when resuming a fuzzing session.

+  - `AFL_IGNORE_SEED_PROBLEMS` will skip over crashes and timeouts in the seeds instead of exiting.

   - Setting `AFL_CRASH_EXITCODE` sets the exit code AFL++ treats as crash.
 For example, if `AFL_CRASH_EXITCODE='-1'` is set, each input resulting in a `-1` return code (i.e. `exit(-1)` got called), will be treated as if a crash had